China Completes Emergency Hospital In 10 Days To Counter Coronavirus

 “The building also contains infrared scanners that can detect whether any employees have a fever — one of the coronavirus’s telltale symptoms,” The Washington Post reported.

-China has been scrambling to contain the virus amid evacuations and travel bans and has been praised by the World Health Organization for its efforts.
+China has been scrambling to contain the virus amid evacuations and has been praised by the World Health Organization for its efforts.
 However, despite the 60 million Chinese nationals who are currently under lockdown, the virus has been detected in more than 25 countries and is thought to have infected over 20,000 people globally.

+Several travel bans have been implemented by China and other countries in an attempt to contain the virus.
+Three U.S. airlines (Delta, United and American) have suspended travel to mainland China altogether.

 As of this morning, two people have died from the virus outside of mainland China: one in Hong Kong and one in the Philippines.